 - a.
 A Cover Sheet identifying the first and last name and CFP Board identification number of Respondent and the case number; - b.
-A Table of Contents; - c.
-If there is a Notice to Commence Petition, then the Notice to Commence Petition and accompanying cover letter; - d.
+A Table of Contents:

+- c.
+If there is a Notice to Commence Petition, then the Notice to Commence Petition and accompanying cover letter and the Petition and any Exhibits; - d.
 If there is a Complaint, then the Complaint and Respondent's Answer to the Complaint and any Exhibits; - e.
-If there is a Petition, then the Petition and any Exhibits; - f.
-Any written pre-hearing motions, responses, replies, and written orders from DEC Counsel; - g.
+If there is a Petition, then the Petition and any Exhibits; - f.e.
+Any written pre-hearing motions, responses, replies, and written orders from DEC Counsel; and - g.f.
 Any filings made by the parties pursuant to Article 10.3.
-"Documents, Witnesses, Written Statements, and Stipulations;" and - h.
+"Documents, Witnesses, Written Statements, and Stipulations;" and." - h.
 The Notice of Hearing and its attachments.